kash551/Mealplanner01/README.md

 * Stack Overflow was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.

 * I used this site to generate a persona and created user stories: https://founderpal.ai/user-persona-generator

-* A special thanks to all the other indivudals in our cohort for their continuous support throughout the course.

-* The added book covers and details were taken from the Waterstones Website.

 * Font Awesome was used for icons and the fonts used were derived from Google Fonts.